 Medicaid residents can be transferred or discharged from their nursing home under the following circumstances:

-The resident's health has improved such that nursing home care is no longer necessary;
+- The resident's health improves, and nursing home care is no longer necessary

 Rights When Notice of Transfer or Discharge Has Been Given